Best daily deals

 The Galaxy Wearables app is pretty neatly laid out, and it’s responsive.

 Another alternative we recommend is the Sony WF-1000XM4.
-This headset also has very good active noise canceling performance and includes an ambient sound mode very similar to the transparency mode of the Google and Apple earbuds.
+These earbuds also have very good active noise canceling performance and include an ambient sound mode very similar to the transparency mode of the Google and Apple earbuds.
 The Sony Headphones Connect app even includes a sound signature equalizer, so you can tailor your tunes to fit your preferences.

 Frequently asked questions about the Google Pixel Buds Pro and Apple AirPods Pro